janimattiellonen/discgolf-diary/tekniikka.md

 - during reachback, the disc should be a bit away from your body
 - plant foot should be approximately 90 degrees towards the direction your are throwing

+### Holding the disc

+- correct holding position: thumb should point forwards, not up
+  - e

 ### Timing

 - [How to correctly time a disc golf throw (Danny Lindahl)](https://www.youtube.com/watch?v=A2_OVPhLg0A)